Zinoex/tlos/README.md

 The interface includes:
 - Requesting the type of signal including control modes
 - Setting the control mode, i.e. red, red amber, amber, green, bliking yellow, etc. for a standard 3-signal
+- Reading the health of the signal (LEDs, bulb, etc.)

 ### Controller
-The task of the controller is to receive commands from the scheduler, validate its safety, and forward the command to the signals based on a signal group configuration.
+The task of the controller is to receive commands from the scheduler, validate its safety, and forward the command to the signals based on a signal group configuration; it is _NOT_ allowed to compute the schedule itself.
 Each controller only handles exactly one intersection, even for coordinated traffic lights.
 Additionally, the controller observes the response from the signals to check their ability to execute the command.